dereksz/docker-fs/README.md

 as expected.
 The tags used to described assets are also output (like names) and show up a sym-links to the `.<sha256>` files.
 Currently these include the `:latest`, etc., parts of the name, which may become problematic.
-Names and tags with `/` in them are currently not being displayed.
-I'm hesitent to try and fix this just yet due to the significant increase in complexity that would arise.
-If you feel strongly abbout this and think you have a solid solution design, please raise an issue and we can start a discussion.

 ```